AdobeDocs/advertising.en/help/dsp/inventory/freewheel-check-status.md

 See if your ad submissions to [!DNL Freewheel] were successful.
 You can resubmit any ad as needed.

-For any additional questions or issues with resubmission, contact your [!DNL Adobe] account team.
+For any additional questions or issues with resubmission, contact your Adobe Account Team.

 ## Check the Status from the [!UICONTROL Ads] View